Coronavirus: Americans Cheer As Evacuation Flight From Wuhan Reaches U.S.

 "The whole plane erupted in cheers when the crew said, 'Welcome home to the United States,' " said Anne Zink, Alaska's chief medical officer.
 She described the scene as "a moving and uplifting experience."

-The chartered airliner — a Kalitta Air Boeing 747 — is now on its way to the March Air Reserve Base in California's Riverside County, about 65 miles east of Los Angeles.
-It was scheduled to land around 8 a.m. local time, according to the flight tracking site Flightradar24.
+The chartered airliner — a Kalitta Air Boeing 747 — then took off for the March Air Reserve Base in California's Riverside County, about 65 miles east of Los Angeles.
+It landed shortly after 8 a.m. local time, according to the flight tracking site Flightradar24.

-The 201 passengers on the flight have undergone four health screenings: two in Wuhan before their flight took off, and two after their arrival in Anchorage.
+The flight was organized by the U.S. State Department to get diplomats, their families and other Americans out of Wuhan, the city that is the center of the fast-growing outbreak.

-The flight was organized by the U.S. State Department to get diplomats, their families and other Americans out of Wuhan, the city that is the center of the virus outbreak.
+Before they headed to California, the 201 passengers onboard had already undergone four health screenings: two in Wuhan before their flight took off, and two after they arrived in Anchorage.

 Before embarking on the final leg of their journey, the passengers were "approved to continue on to California by the Centers for Disease Control and Prevention," the Alaska Department of Health and Social Services said in a news release Wednesday.

-Once they arrive in California, the passengers will be screened once again and "temporarily housed for a period of time," the Alaska health department said.
+In California, the passengers will be screened once again and "temporarily housed for a period of time," the Alaska health department said.

-"Alaska is proud to do its part in helping our fellow Americans come home safely," Gov. Mike Dunleavy said.
-Applauding the rigorous screenings the passengers underwent, Dunleavy added, "For our fellow Americans on the airplane, we wish them godspeed as they head to California and ultimately to their homes."
+"Alaska is proud to do its part in helping our fellow Americans come home safely," Gov. Mike Dunleavy said, applauding the rigorous screenings the passengers underwent.
+"For our fellow Americans on the airplane, we wish them godspeed as they head to California and ultimately to their homes."

 Since it was first identified in Wuhan last month, the novel coronavirus, or 2019-nCoV, has killed 132 people, all of them in mainland China.
 There are currently more than 6,000 confirmed cases, according to a tracking map created by Johns Hopkins.

-The majority of the cases are in China, primarily in Hubei province, where Wuhan has been placed under a virtual lockdown in an attempt to prevent the virus's further spread.
-But the coronavirus has already been diagnosed in 17 other countries, including the U.S. and Canada.
+The vast majority of the cases also are in China, primarily in Hubei province, where Wuhan has been placed under a virtual lockdown in an attempt to prevent the spread of the virus.
+But cases of coronavirus have emerged in more than a dozen other countries, including the U.S. and Canada.

 Several international airlines have suspended or reduced flights to China, from British Airways to carriers in South Korea and Indonesia.
-The neighboring country of Kazakhstan has halted all mass transportation — flights, train and buses — to China.
+Kazakhstan has halted all mass transportation — flights, train and buses — to neighboring China.

-Similar to the U.S. evacuation flight, a Japanese flight from Wuhan landed safely in Tokyo Wednesday.
+Similar to the U.S. evacuation flight, a Japanese flight from Wuhan landed safely in Tokyo on Wednesday.

 The CDC says that while it considers the immediate risk posed by the coronavirus as "low," travelers should avoid any nonessential travel to China.